The conventional forming system of concrete walls utilizing tie rods.

-Once the forms are in place, the tie-rods are fastened and support the shuttering which holds the weight and the form of the foundation wall.
-Once the concrete is poured, the forms are left a few days for curing.
-When that is accomplished, the tie-rods are removed allowing the shuttering to be dismantled.
-When this is completed, you are left with a poured concrete foundation.
-The walls now have holes where the tie-rods were that are approximately 5/8 inches in diameter.
-In this forming system, the rods (are not) left in the wall.
-The only time supporting ties are left in the wall is when a contractor uses a wall forming system that utilizes (snap ties).
+Once the forms are in place, the tie rods are fastened and support the shuttering which holds the weight and the form of the foundation wall.
+Once the cement is poured, these forms are left a few days for curing.
+When that step is accomplished, the tie rods are removed allowing the shuttering to be dismantled.
+When this step is completed, you are left with a poured concrete foundation.
+The walls now have holes where the tie rods were that are approximately 5/8 inches (15.88 millimeters) in diameter.
+In this type of conventional forming system, the tie rods ”(are not)” left in the wall.
+The only time supporting wall forming ties are left in the wall is when a contractor uses a wall forming system that utilizes (snap ties).
 The photograph below shows the conventional wall forming method using wood forms and 5/8 inch (15.88 millimeters) forming tie rods.

-Notice: This condition of rod holes in foundation walls is not the fault of the foundation contractor.
+This condition of rod holes in foundation walls is not the fault of the foundation contractor.
 The holes are created from the forming system.
 When they leak, it is the result of waterproofing sealants failing years after being initially applied during construction.
 In our opinion, foundation contractors make every attempt to seal the rod holes with their current sealing techniques in accordance to state regulations of dampproofing or waterproofing.
 Unfortunately, over the years these sealants do break down and result in leaking rod holes.